eobrain/immut/README.md

 func Remove(xs Seq, x Item) Seq
-    Return sequence resulting from removing the item, or the sequence itself if item not contained in it
+    Return sequence resulting from removing the item, or the sequence itself if item not contained in it.

 func Set(item ...Item) Seq